gpfduoduo/WeChatDemo/README.md

 # WeChatDemo
-Single Activity and Multiple Fragments to implement the social app WeChat using java.
+**Single Activity and Multiple Fragments to implement the social app WeChat using java **.
 The knowledges about this apk are from [my article](https://github.com/gpfduoduo/android-article).
 Welcom you guys to star and fork

 # Introduction
-1. To study android Activity and fragment. you could know how to use fragment in you app developing correctly.
+1. **To study android Activity and fragment**. you could know how to use fragment in you app developing correctly.
-2. Fragment stack management. you could know the stack management method, in case of memory leaks.
+2. **Fragment stack management**. you could know the stack management method, in case of memory leaks.
-3. implement the friend circle using self define view
+3. implement the **friend circle using self define view**
-4. Lazy load fragment when UI show
+4. **Lazy load fragment** when UI show
-5. study TextView knowledge: ClickableSpan, SpannableString etc...
+5. study TextView knowledge: **ClickableSpan, SpannableString etc...**
-6. Animator using method
+6. **Animator** using method
-7. soft input using
+7. **soft input** using
-8. use zbar to scan QR, adopt lazy load camera, in case that, poor performance phone get stick
+8. use zbar to **scan QR, adopt lazy load camera**, in case that, poor performance phone get stick